Bartlett Dethatching Lawn Services

 Bartlett Municipal Ordinances for Landscaping Operations & Equipment Use

 Bartlett regulates landscaping operations to minimize noise and ensure public safety.
-Power dethatchers and similar equipment may be operated between 7 AM and 9 PM on weekdays, and 8 AM to 9 PM on Saturdays; Sunday restrictions may apply, so residents should verify with the village.
-Noise ordinances limit decibel levels for outdoor equipment, and commercial service providers must register with the village, maintain comprehensive liability and workers’ compensation insurance, and may be required to post bonds for municipal contracts.
-For work near public rights-of-way or in HOA-managed areas, additional permits or notifications may be necessary.
-For ordinance details and business registration requirements, contact:
+Power dethatchers and similar equipment may typically be operated between 7 AM and 9 PM on weekdays, 8 AM to 9 PM on Saturdays, with possible restrictions on Sundays—residents should verify current ordinances.
+Noise limits apply to all power equipment, and commercial operators must be licensed and registered with the village, carrying comprehensive liability and workers’ compensation insurance.
+Bonding may be required for municipal contracts.
+For work near wetlands or protected areas, additional permits may be necessary.
+For up-to-date ordinance details, business registration, and permit requirements, contact:

 Bartlett Planning & Development Services Department